 A table that specifies:

-The name of each Functional Group that is used to configure that service in an SLS configuration.
-If the use of that FG for that service is dependent on particular modes or options, the name is prefixed by those modes or options sing the following syntax: a logical OR selection among mode or options is represented by commas between the identifiers of those modes or options, and a logical AND is represented by “&” between the identifiers .
-Thus “M1, M2” means that the FG is used if either mode 1 or mode 2 is configured, and “M3 & O2” means that the FG is used only if both mode 3 and option 2 are configured.
+The name of each ASC that is used to configure that service in an SLS configuration.
+If the use of that ASC for that service is dependent on particular modes or options, the name is prefixed by those modes or options sing the following syntax: a logical OR selection among mode or options is represented by commas between the identifiers of those modes or options, and a logical AND is represented by “&” between the identifiers .
+Thus “M1, M2” means that the ASC is used if either mode 1 or mode 2 is configured, and “M3 & O2” means that the ASC is used only if both mode 3 and option 2 are configured..
+Any mode or option designation also applies to all SC specializations, Accessor ports, and SAP ports of that ASC.

-Whether new specializations can be substituted for the known specializations (Yes) or not (No) in the future.
+Whether new SC specializations can be substituted for the known SCs (Yes) or not (No) in the future.

-Identification of the specializations of the FG that are known or planned.
-There may be multiple known or planned specializations, the use of which is dependent on the mode and/or options of the service.
-If so, the identification of each specialization is prefixed with the mode and/or option identifiers using the syntax described above;
+Identification of the SC specializations of the ASC that are known or planned.
+There may be multiple known or planned SCs, the use of which is dependent on the mode and/or options of the service.
+If so, the identification of each SC is prefixed with the mode and/or option identifiers using the syntax described above;

-NOTE - If multiple specializations are known or planned, the selection of the specialization is tied to a mode type.
+NOTE - If multiple SCs are known or planned, the selection of the SC is tied to a mode type.

-Identification of the Service Access Ports that are used by the FG in the SLS configuration of the service.
-If the use of the SAP port is conditional on one or more modes or options in addition to any conditions on use of that entire FG, that conditional dependency prefixes the name of the SAP port using the syntax described above; and
+Identification of the Service Access Ports that are used by the ASC in the SLS configuration of the service.
+If the use of the SAP port is conditional on one or more modes or options in addition to any conditions on use of that entire ASC, that conditional dependency prefixes the name of the SAP port using the syntax described above; and

-Identification of the Accessor Ports that are used by the FG.
-If the use of the Accessor port is conditional on one or more modes or options in addition to any conditions on use of that entire FG, that conditional dependency prefixes the name of the SAP port using the syntax described above.
+Identification of the Accessor Ports that are used by the ASC.
+If the use of the Accessor port is conditional on one or more modes or options in addition to any conditions on use of that entire ASC, that conditional dependency prefixes the name of the SAP port using the syntax described above.

 If notes are needed for clarification, they are designated by integers enclosed in parentheses that index the notes, which immediately follow the table.

-NOTE - In this draft, the tables in the following sections do not all follow the above organization.
-Most of the tables in this draft use a sublayering presentation in which the options and modes are propagated from left to right.
-This will all be cleaned up in the next version of the draft.

 Forward Data Delivery Services

 Forward CLTU Service

-The Forward CLTU service is configured using the following FGs:
+The Forward CLTU service is configured using the following ASCs:

 Aperture;